Skip to main content

 This historic agreement will bring Dja Dja Wurrung People back into the landscape.
 We will no longer be invisible.
 We will have the right to access our traditional lands for hunting and ceremonial purposes enabling us to keep our Culture alive and strengthen our connection to our traditional lands and waters.

-Our Recognition and Settlement Agreement is an important milestone for Dja Dja Wurrung People and the Victorian Government, as they now recognise us as the Traditional Owners of this Country and acknowledge the history of dispersement and dispossession that has affected our People.
+Our Recognition and Settlement Agreement is an important milestone for Dja Dja Wurrung People and the Victorian Government, as we are recognised as the Traditional Owners of this Country and acknowledge the history of dispersement and dispossession that has affected our People.

 Our Agreement allows for continued recognition, through protocols, acknowledgements and Welcomes to Country, and signage on Dja Dja Wurrung Country.